Skip to content

 Survivorship

 Beating cancer is only part of a child’s journey.
-Many survivors face long-term physical, emotional and social challenges that continue well after treatment ends.
+Many survivors face long-term physical, cognitive, emotional and social challenges that continue well after treatment ends.

 Our focus is on developing more effective, less toxic treatments and providing ongoing care that supports each child’s physical health, mental wellbeing and educational needs, helping survivors not just survive, but thrive.

-10-year vision
+10-year vision:

-WA childhood cancer survivors and their families will thrive, with improved long-term outcomes, holistic patient centred care and measurably lower physical, mental and psychosocial long-term side effects.
+We hope that WA childhood cancer survivors and their families will thrive, with improved long-term outcomes, holistic patient centred care and measurably lower physical, mental and psychosocial long-term side effects.